TimothyAllman/MyPortfolioWebsite/Blog/PythonPackaging.md

 ```{literalinclude} ../ruff.toml
 :lineno-match:
 ```
-Storing this file in the git repo will mean that

 :::{aside}
 I set the `line-length = 320` value of my ruff.toml to the maximum which is 320 because I prefer controlling newlines with magic trailing commas as is described next
 :::

+Storing this file in the git repo will mean that anyone who clones/works on the project will abide by the same formatting and changes to formatting will be versioned as well and therefore a consistent style will be maintained and applied throughout.

 ## Use (magic) trailing commas (like almost always)
 When combined with the ruff formatter above we can use trailing commas to spill/newline long lines of code into multiline blocks/statements.